obiba/opal-doc/admin/configuration.rst

 ``org.obiba.opal.Rserve.password``  Password to use for login-in to Rserve (none by default) ``org.obiba.opal.Rserve.encoding``  Character encoding for strings (default is ``utf8``) ``org.obiba.opal.r.sessionTimeout`` Time in minutes after which an active R session will be automatically terminated (default is 4 hours).
+``org.obiba.opal.r.repos``          The list of CRAN repositories from which R packages can be downloaded, comma separated.
+Default value is ``https://cran.rstudio.com,https://cran.obiba.org``.
 =================================== =========================================================================

 Agate Server Configuration